Publisher Jimmy Lai will testify in his defense at Hong Kong national security trial, lawyer says

 On Wednesday, Lai’s lawyer Robert Pang argued his client had no case to answer because the prosecutors’ evidence was insufficient.
 Pang said the prosecution had failed to prove Lai’s intent after the introduction of the 2020 law and stressed the importance of freedom of speech.

-But judges Esther Toh, Susana D’Almada Remedios and Alex Lee ruled against him on Thursday.
+But judges Esther Toh, Susana D’Almada Remedios and Alex Lee, who were approved by the government to oversee the case, ruled against him on Thursday.

 “Having considered all the submission, we ruled that the first defendant has a case to answer on all charges,” Toh said, without elaborating.

-Pang later said in court that Lai would testify in his defense, but when he would do so was not immediately settled.
+Pang said in court that Lai would testify in his defense.
+The case has been adjourned to Nov.
+20.

 Observers said Lai's high-profile case, which has already stretched over 90 days, is a trial of press freedom and a test for judicial independence in the Asian financial hub.